Central Limit Theorem for non-stationary random products of $\SL(2, \R)$ matrices: Introduction

 Next, we use these estimates to establish a control on the central moments of~$\xi_n$, using the relation

 To do so, we use the fact that the sum in the parenthesis is a sum of independent random variables, and the moments for $R_{n,n'}$ are uniformly bounded, thus its addition cannot increase the moments too much.
-This is done in Section~\ref{s:xi-moments-upper}, see Proposition~\ref{prop:ximoments}.
-Then, in Section~\ref{s:linear-var} (see Lemma~\ref{l:unbounded-suffices}) we get a lower bound for the linear growth of the variances $\var \xi_n$, thus altogether establishing the conclusion~\eqref{VarGrowth}.
+This is done in Section~\ref{s:xi-moments}, see Proposition~\ref{prop:ximoments}.
+Also (see Lemma~\ref{l:var-lower}), we get a lower bound for the linear growth of the variances $\var \xi_n$, thus altogether establishing the conclusion~\eqref{VarGrowth}.
 The argument is again based on using~\eqref{eq:xi-sum}; a key difficulty here is to establish the arbitrarily large lower bound for the variances.
 The latter is Proposition~\ref{p:large}, whose proof (that turned out to be surprisingly technical) is provided in Section~\ref{section:variance}.

-Finally, the key step in the proof of Theorem~\ref{t.CLT} is a bootstrapping argument, provided in Section~\ref{s.Distance}.
+The final step in the proof of Theorem~\ref{t.CLT} is a bootstrapping argument, provided in Sections~\ref{s.Distance} and~\ref{s:main}.
 Namely, the sum of two independent random variables (for instance, $\xi_n$ and $\xi_{(n,n+n'])}$) is closer to the Gaussian behavior than the summands separately.
 We introduce the quantitative way (\ref{e.Nr}) of measuring how close the distribution is to the Gaussian, and establish the corresponding inequality in Section~\ref{s:sum-independent}.
 Then, we control how an additional perturbation, coming from the $R_{n,n'}$ term, can worsen the bounds.
 This is done in Section~\ref{s:correction}.

 We conclude by joining the bootstrapping estimates with the bounds established for $\xi_n$ and $R_{n,n'}$, and complete the proof of Theorem~\ref{t.CLT} in Section~\ref{s:main}.